JRamirez-F/Picture_Gallery/gallery.md

     <a href="images/CA3.png">
       <img src="images/CA3.png" width="220" />
     </a><br>
     <sub>CA3 Neuron transfected with tdTom (Cyan) and labeled against AnkyrinG.
-Dendritic-spine like structures are visible at the AIS</sub>
+Dendritic spines-like structures are visible at the AIS</sub>
   </td>
 </tr>